 - Prof. Anna Ahn: Neural control and mechanics of locomotion

-- Prof. Eliot Bush: Molecular evolution and computational biology (on sabbatical leave 2013-2014)
+- Prof. Eliot Bush: Molecular evolution and computational biology

 - Prof. Karl Haushalter: Chromatin structure and function